shadowman-lab/Ansible-Config/SNOW/readme.md

 ansible-galaxy collection install servicenow.itsm
 ```

-Or if using Ansible Tower and want to attach it to a project, create a file at **collections/requirements.yml** and add
+Or if using AAP and want to attach it to a project, create a file at **collections/requirements.yml** and add

 ```bash
 collections: